HanZhengIntelliTransport/GMNS_Plus_Dataset/README.md

 ## Multi-Level Modeling Readiness and Validation Framework

-To guarantee both structural integrity and modeling usability, the Global Dataset project introduces a standardized multi-level modeling readiness and validation framework.
+To guarantee both structural integrity and modeling usability, the GMNS+ Dataset project introduces a standardized multi-level modeling readiness and validation framework.
 This framework ensures that each dataset is not only complete and internally consistent but also fully prepared for simulation, performance analysis, and data-driven applications.
 From basic file checks to ODME preparation and traffic assignment validation, each level addresses a key aspect of model-readiness, offering a systematic path from raw data to reliable outputs.
 ### 🔍 Level 1: Basic Data File Validation
 - **File Existence**: Confirms that `node.csv` and `link.csv` files exist and are readable.
 - **Required Fields & Data Types**: Verifies essential fields (e.g., `node_id`, `link_id`) and their data types (e.g., integers for IDs, floats for coordinates or speeds).